dotlang/language/README.md

 ## Core packages

-A set of core packages will be included in the language which provides basic and low-level functionality (This part may be written in C or LLVM IR):
+A set of core packages will provide basic and low-level functionality (This part may be written in C or LLVM IR):

-- Security policy (how to call a code you don't trust)
 - Calling C/C++ methods
 - Interacting with the OS
 - Load code on the fly and hot swap